-This report summarizes the results of an eighteenth season of archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
-The field investigations, conducted under Federal Archaeological Permit No. 2014-MI/3-1, included surface survey/site monitoring and salvage excavation of an eroding prehistoric feature.
-Four objects were collected from the surface of 20SA1251, one of the five sites that were monitored during the 2016 field season.
-An additional 430 objects were catalogued from two flotation samples salvaged from an eroding hearth feature at 20SA722.
-No previously unrecorded sites were located in 2016.
+This report summarizes the results of continuing archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
+The 2017 field investigations, conducted under Federal Archaeological Permit No. 2014-MI/3-1, included surface survey/site monitoring and salvage excavation of two eroding prehistoric features.
+Seven objects were collected from the surface of 20SA722, one of the four sites that were monitored during the 2017 field season.
+An additional 4,176 objects were catalogued from 10 flotation samples salvaged from two eroding features at 20SA722.
+No previously unrecorded sites were located in 2017.

-Prehistoric artifacts recovered from the various sites on the refuge during 2016 and previous field seasons indicate that Middle and early Late Woodland occupations (ca. B.C.
+Prehistoric artifacts recovered from the various sites on the refuge during 2017 and previous field seasons indicate that Middle and early Late Woodland occupations (ca. B.C.
 100 - A.D.
 1000) predominate at most sites.
 However, Late Archaic/Early Woodland period (ca. 3000-100 B.C.) artifacts and several later Late Woodland and Late Prehistoric (ca. A.D.
 1000-European contact) items are also present in the recovered assemblages.
 Historical artifacts date primarily from the mid-19th century through the 20th century.
 A few protohistoric artifacts may date to the late 16th or early 17th century.
-A thin scatter of mid-20^{th through} early 21st century debris is present on all of the sites (as well as on non-site areas).
+A thin scatter of mid-20th through early 21st century debris is present on all of the sites (as well as on non-site areas).
 This material is not considered archaeologically significant and in most instances was neither specifically noted nor collected.